Archive for the ‘Writing Workshop’ Category

 When it was time to read aloud, I asked them to break into groups of three so each could read their writing to two others.
 The room buzzed with energy while I sat alone and planned my next module.
 When they were done, I spoke some more, we discussed more, and they wrote and read to their small groups.
 The lunch break was in the adjoining kitchen, with a feast of pot luck dishes that included salads, cookies, and fruit.
 And then we started again.

-By mid-afternoon, we had been focusing for five hours and I was running out of energy, but I couldn’t stop now.
-I had to press on, in an excellent example of life imitating art.
 The next lesson was about the long middle of a story, which could become bogged down in the passage of time.
 To keep the story moving, the protagonist must face and overcome obstacles.
+In an excellent example of life imitating art, by this time, we had been focusing for five hours and we had to press on.
 I gave one more prompt.
 “Write about a significant obstacle in your life.”
 Heads bowed, and when they looked up, this time I asked them to share their writing with the whole group.

 One by one, they shared critical moments: near deaths, loves lost, disease, and recovery.
 I leaned forward in my chair, inspired by the variety and depth of human experience, and the power of memoir writing to shape those memories and share them.
 Some students choked back tears.
 Others were more stoical, while the rest of us nodded, and murmured in empathy.
 Many said, “It’s the first time I shared this with strangers.”
-Of course the details are protected by confidentiality, but now that the stories have been told in one group setting, my experience tells me the participants will have an easier time sharing stories in the future.
+And now, we all knew, and the secret had become an opportunity for shared compassion.

 After each reading, I commented on how it fit into the course material and how they might develop it further.
 When we ran out of time, I thanked them for sharing their lives, and we were done.
 But it wasn’t over quite yet.
 While we were cleaning up, many people walked up and thanked me.
 “You helped me think about my life in a new way.”
 These expressions of appreciation made me feel my day was a success.